nataliengan/quicklist/README.md

 QuickList is an array with Amoratized O(1) shift and unshift, with more control over when to expand/shrink the size of the array by providing a **resize threshold**.
 The default resize threshold is **50**.

-The array will increase or decrease in size when:
+The array size will:

-1. there is no empty space at the front of the array
+1. increase when there is no empty space at the front of the array
-2. there is *threshold* number of empty slots at the front of the array
+2. decrease when there is *threshold* number of empty slots at the front of the array

 ## Installing